Nursing Homes in Vermont

 Minimizes Pressure Ulcers

-This metric measures the percent of long-term residents that are suffering from new or worsened pressure ulcers .
-We consider this statistic when determining our nursing grades.
+This statistic is an indication of the percent of long-term patients who suffer from new or worsened pressure ulcers .
+We factor in this statistic in computing both nursing and long-term care grades.

 Minimizes Serious Falls